 Nearly half of all U.S. children are exposed to at least one adverse childhood experience (ACE), such as abuse, neglect, incarceration of a family member, substance use in the home, divorce, and witnessing domestic violence.

-This project brings together researchers, policymakers, stakeholders, and practitioners to share new research and identify opportunities for addressing ACEs.
-It will increase understanding of the effects of trauma-informed approaches on systems, communities, children, and families.
+This project brought together researchers, policymakers, stakeholders, and practitioners to share new research and identify opportunities for addressing ACEs.
+It increased understanding of the effects of trauma-informed approaches on systems, communities, children, and families.

-The project aims to improve outcomes for trauma-affected children and families by—
+The project aimed to improve outcomes for trauma-affected children and families by—

 - Highlighting the science of building resilience and the protective factors communities can provide for children and families